zylx0532/pasztor.at/_posts/2018-06-12-make-aws-less-painful-with-lambda.md

 **Be careful!** If you grant your Lambda function excessive permissions, you'll end up with a potential security hole!
 Make sure you lock down your system!

-OK, so now we can actually deploy the Lambda function:
+Now we can actually deploy the Lambda function:

 ```yaml
 - hosts: localhost